JustinGie/Cf-BCL/README.md

 - **ADHD** is a public dataset that could be downloaded from <a href="https://fcon_1000.projects.nitrc.org/indi/adhd200/">[FCON_1000]</a>

 ## Disorder Prediction
-The proposed method(Cf_BCL) outperforms all baseline methods on three datasets.
+The proposed method(Cf-BCL) outperforms all baseline methods on three datasets.
 ![Cf-BCL-Performance](Readme_IMG/performance.png)

 ## Neurological Biomarkers Analysis